-The oldest document mentioning whiskey in Ireland dates back to 1405, which would make Irish Whiskey older than Scottish Whisky.
-The Gaelic Uisce Beatha which means water of life is the base of the word whiskey.
+The oldest document mentioning whiskey in Ireland dates back to 1405, which would make Irish Whiskey older than Scottish Whiskey.
+The Gaelic Uisce Beatha, which means water of life, is the base of the word whiskey.
 The word Whiskey has an “e” in it in Ireland but not in Scotland.

 20. Horse Racing

 Horse Race has been part of Ireland for centuries and is still extremely popular.
-Ireland has produced some of the greatest jockesy of all time such as Anthony Peter McCoy.
+Ireland has produced some of the greatest jockeys of all time, such as Anthony Peter McCoy.
 The Five Irish Classics take place at the County Kildare racecourse.

-Some of the best writers, novelists, poets, and playwrights in the world have come from Ireland.
-WB Yeats, Oscar Wilde, James Joyce, and more recently Irish Murdoch and Roddy Doyle come to mind.
+Some of the world’s best writers, novelists, poets, and playwrights have come from Ireland.
+WB Yeats, Oscar Wilde, James Joyce, and more recently, Irish Murdoch and Roddy Doyle come to mind.